-The Friends and LLC follow the provisions of ASC 606, Revenue from Contracts with Customers.
-Under the standard, revenue is recognized when a customer obtains control of promised goods or services in an amount that reflects the consideration the entity expects to receive in exchange for those goods or services.
+The Friends and LLC follow the provisions of ASC 606, Revenue from Contracts with Customers, except for contributions and grants which follow ASC 958-605, Not-for-Profit Entities - Revenue Recognition.
+Under ASC 606, revenue is recognized when a customer obtains control of promised goods or services in an amount that reflects the consideration the entity expects to receive in exchange for those goods or services.
 In addition, the standard requires disclosure of the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.